DigitalPainting/DigitalPainting/README.md

 ## Getting Started

 To create your own Digital Painting scene you should start with the `Starter Template`.
 Open it and save it as a new scene.
-Then add your terrain and objects to it.
-Alternatively, move the objects in the starter scene into your existing scene.
-For more details see the [documentation on creating scenes](./Assets/Digital%20Painting/Docs/InterestingThings.md).
+Add your terrain and objects to it.
+Finally, add the `Digital Painting/Prefabs/DigitalPaintingManager` prefab.
+You are now ready to go, hit play.

+For more details see
+the [documentation on creating scenes](./Assets/Digital%20Painting/Docs/InterestingThings.md).

 ### Required Packages (for use)